-The human body is a miraculous thing – it is fascinating when you think about it that we are able to grow other humans inside of us!
+The human body is an amazing thing – it is fascinating when you think about it that we are able to grow other humans inside of us!
 Our mothers went through some real stresses and strains to give birth to us – though pregnancy is often a time of wonder and joy despite all the aches and pains!

 Here are a few interesting facts about pregnancy you might not already be aware of!